marc-hg/random-usernames/README.md

 ![random-usernames-website](https://i.imgur.com/TQPLuYl.png)

-You can visit a preview here https://random-names.skydreamy.com/
+You can visit the website here https://random-names.skydreamy.com/

-## Quick start
+## Quick local start

 1. Clone the project
 1. Open a terminal on the root of the project and type `docker-compose up`